matloff/omsi/README.md

 Click the question number on the left of the OMSI screen, and select <b>File | Save</b>.` Note that **saving is NOT submitting.**
-Saving your file does NOT upload your answer to the instructor's server.
+Saving your file does NOT upload your answer to the instructor's server;
+the save operation merely saves to a file on your local machine.
-See "Submitting your answers" below for that.
+See "Submitting your answers" below for uploading to the instructor.

 <b><i>Running code:</i></b>